prasetyanurangga/doogether_test/README.md

 composer install
 ~~~

-You can running this project using the following command:
+You can running this application using the following command:

 ~~~
 yii serve